-You simply pay a flat monthly fee!
-We have one, single invoice that covers both the pipe in and the pipe out.
+We have one, single payment that covers both the streaming itself as well as any necessary public performing rights.
 You can be safe in the knowledge that all the rights have been taken care of so you won’t be liable for copyright infringement.
 We either license the rights from the PROs, or we manage our playlists and content to avoid any music which we may not have licensed.
-And our super-accurate systems track and enable payment to artists as well as songwriters and publishers each time a track has been played.
-No more estimating.
+Simply put – with Soundtrack you get 1 receipt instead of 3.

 - schedule your music